LeMinux/ConvenienceDownloader/README.md

 - -g, --genre GENRE

     Add a genre of your choosing to all downloaded content.
-    In the default mode this will add this genre in the metadata to every downloaded file.
+    In the asking mode this will add this genre in the metadata to every downloaded file.
     In the file mode it will be the default option if there isn't a genre specified for that line.
     Due to how I opted to use yt-dlp for the metadata adding, there are some characters you can't use.
     The main ones being the opening and closing parenthesis as that's part of an output template syntax yt-dlp uses.